Tech-at-DU/ACS-3310-Lab-2/README.md

 - returns the last item in the array

 Use a **generic type** so the function works with arrays of many different values.

+You should not hard-code this function for a specific type like `number` or `string`.

 Examples: